Lötschberg Tunnel

 The Lötschberg Tunnel in the outline of the Lötschberg Line showing the planned straight and realized curved tunnel between km 75 and 90.
 Positions are indicated in travel distance from Bern in [km].

-The Lötschberg Tunnel is a 14.61 km long railway tunnel on the Lötschberg Line, which connects Spiez and Brig at the northern end of the Simplon Tunnel cutting through the Bernese Alps of Switzerland.
+The Lötschberg Tunnel is a 14.61 km railway tunnel on the Lötschberg Line, which connects Spiez and Brig at the northern end of the Simplon Tunnel, cutting through the Bernese Alps of Switzerland.
 Its ends are at the towns of Kandersteg (2 km away) in the canton of Bern and Goppenstein in the canton of Valais.
-The top elevation of the tunnel is 1240 m above sea level, this is the highest point of the main Swiss railway network.
+The top elevation of the tunnel is 1240 m above sea level—this is the highest point of the main Swiss railway network.

 Construction began in 1907 and suffered delays by several severe accidents.